erxes/erxes/docs/docs/components/GettingStarted/introduction.md

 import { Examples } from './introduction.js'

 <p>We transfered the common ui into common components.
 We use them on erxes, erxes plugins and our enterprize companies.
-You can learn everything about erxes-ui common components, utilities, erxes-icon, and so on.</p>
+This tab includes everything that you can learn about erxes-ui common components, utilities, erxes-icon and so on.</p>

 ## Installation